-Gross margins decreased \$48,079 or 5% for the TFQ ended December 31, 2019, compared to the same period in 2018.
+Gross margins for the Q1 period decreased by \$92,051 over a comparable quarter period or 10% for the TFQ ended March 31, 2020, compared to the same period in 2019.
 This was as a result of expense allocations for the ongoing Illumience and EaaS service.
-Without this change, gross margins would have increased by \$65,079 or 7%.
-A key objective of our 2019 plans was to increase our gross margin in several ways:
+Without this change, gross margins would have increased by \$38,080 or 4% respectively.
+As a result of actions begun in 2019, Clear Blue plans to increase our gross margin in several ways:

-- Increased pricing as a result of the proven value and performance track record of Clear Blue's Smart Off-Grid technology; - Through increases in the efficiency of our supply chain management, procurement, and inventory management; - Through cost reduction in our operations; - Through enhanced value add features which deliver more business benefit to our customers; - o the support of more diverse Internet of Things and Smart City applications - o the launch of our lithium battery-based product line - o the support of more mission-critical applications such as telecom requiring more sophisticated functionality.
+- Increased pricing as a result of the proven value and performance track record of Clear Blue's Smart Off-Grid technology; - Through increases in the efficiency of our supply chain management, procurement, and inventory management; - Through cost reduction in our operations; - Through enhanced value add features which deliver more business benefit to our customers; - o the support of more diverse Internet of Things and Smart City applications - o the launch of our lithium battery-based product line o the support of more mission-critical applications such as telecom requiring more sophisticated functionality.